 The amount of Child and Dependent Care Tax Credit you receive is based on the number of children you have and the cost of childcare.
 The tax credit could be up to $3,000 for one child or $6,000 for two or more children, so it pays to investigate the possibilities [source: IRS].

 If you've entered into a separation from your spouse, odds are the term "alimony" has been bantered around.
-Alimony is money paid to a spouse (or former spouse) and, like most financial aspects of relationship dissolution, has tax consequences.
-In short, alimony is a tax-deductible expense if you pay it and can be taxed as income if you receive it.
+Alimony is money paid to a spouse (or former spouse.
+It used to be that if you were paying alimony, it was a given that you could deduct it from your taxes, while your ex-spouse had to report it as income.

 More Tax Tips for Separated Couples

-It's important to ask for tax advice as you ponder the very real possibility that you may soon be paying or receiving alimony.
-Plus, a separation or divorce has significant repercussions on all types of taxes, ranging from income tax to property tax, and your legal counsel can help you navigate the waters.
+A separation or divorce has significant repercussions on other types of taxes, ranging from income tax to property tax, and your legal counsel can help you navigate the waters.
 Just be sure to get an itemized billing statement from your legal counsel so you can identify the reason for each charge [source: Wood].

 4: Track Medical Bills and Expenses